mikeybeck/new-nginx-server-block/README.txt

+#NOTE:  This script uses sudo privileges to do stuff.
+If you're not comfortable with that, DO NOT USE.
+Or modify so it takes your password at a prompt or something.

 This super simple script helps me set up a new server block and install an instance of Wordpress on my server at the speed of light.

 To use: